 - Lower Costs than Short Codes: 10DLC numbers have lower monthly costs than dedicated short codes, and cost about the same as a local long code phone number.
 So, businesses that can’t afford a short code number or don’t send enough messages to justify paying for a short code have a cost-efficient alternative.

 - Better Deliverability: Because 10DLC numbers are sanctioned by the carriers, and the pre-existing firewalls have been lifted, messages sent on these numbers are more likely going to reach the recipient than with regular local long codes.

 What do I need to do to prepare for this change on AT&T’s 10-digit long codes?

-AT&T requires a pre-vetting process for all brands.
+AT&T requires a verification process for all brands.
 You will be able to register your brand -- which is the business you are creating the campaign for -- directly through Plivo.
 Once your brand has been approved by AT&T, it will be marked as such in the Plivo console.
 You will then be able to start submitting A2P campaigns via the Plivo console, and indicate the use-case.

 Additionally, there will be no change to your Plivo account or services.
 As soon as AT&T enables these surcharges, we will pass through this fee at no additional upcharge.
 To ensure transparency, this fee will appear as a separate line item on invoices.

 How do I ensure that traffic sent to AT&T customers is through a registered phone number?

 Managing traffic to be sent to and from specific phone numbers is a hard thing to manage at scale -- you would have to either do it manually, or build very complex logic into your system.
 That’s why Plivo recommends Powerpack, which will automatically route traffic to AT&T destination numbers through a registered AT&T phone number on your behalf.
 Learn more about configuring a Powerpack here.